hanneshanse/MilPython/README.md

 # MilPython
-MilPython is a python Framework for building milp-optimizations on time series using gurobipy
+MilPython is a python Framework for building milp-optimizations for time series using gurobipy

 ## MilPy is still under development
-MilPython is still in an early state of development.
-For now it works for LP-Problems only.

-## Roadmap
-- Translation into English
-- adding binary variables
+If you come along issues or missing features please contact me at hannes.hanse@tu-clausthal.de

 ## Installation
 The package is installed by